worldline/angular-training/docs/src/typescript/README.md

 }

 // logs "12, 26"
-const point = { x: 12, y: 26 }
+const force = { x: 12, y: 26 }
-logPoint(point)
+logPoint(force)
 ```

 The point variable is never declared to be a Point type.
-However, TypeScript compares the shape of point to the shape of Point in the type-check.
+However, TypeScript compares the shape of force to the shape of Point in the type-check.
 They have the same shape, so the code passes.

-TypeScript’s type system is also not *reified*: There’s nothing at runtime that will tell us that `point` is Point.
+TypeScript’s type system is also not *reified*: There’s nothing at runtime that will tell us that `force` is Point.
 In fact, the Point type is not present in any form at runtime.

 The shape-matching only requires a subset of the object’s fields to match.